To be considered for admission to the Graduate Certificate in Medical Neuroscience, students must:

 For consideration, submit the following materials:

 - Complete the online MSU Application for Graduate Certificate.
 Start a new application.
 The certificate program code is 7135.
 After you have completed your application, please feel free to contact the Neuroscience Program office at email@example.com anytime after the application deadline to verify your application is complete.
 Our admissions committee does not review incomplete applications.

-- The application fee of $65 (online submission with MSU Application) - For all applicants domestic and international.
+- The application fee of $65 for domestic, or $75 for international students.
 University policy states that applications will not be processed unless the application fee is paid, without exception.

 - A personal statement - Describe your interest in pursuing graduate education in Medical Neuroscience.
 Explain how the certificate will enhance your professional and personal development.
 Include relevant information such as work and educational background, personal attributes and qualities, and other experiences that will help you succeed in this program.
 Submit your personal statement to the application portal.
 To upload your personal statement, please go to https://admissions.msu.edu/gradportal/

 Michigan State University